Quintusnz/Math-Dash/design-documentation/design-system/components/buttons.md

 # Buttons

 ## Overview
-Buttons are the primary interactive elements in Math Dash.
+Buttons are the primary interactive elements in Ready Steady Math.
 They must be large, colorful, and tactile to appeal to children and ensure easy interaction on touch devices.

 ## Variants